 Egg Muffins with Ham, Cheese, and Bell Pepper

 When it’s January, lots of people start making my Grab-and-Go Egg Muffins for an easy low-carb breakfast.
-You can see recipes for this type of egg dish all over the web now, but I first made them in 2005 and came up with the name Egg Muffins as a variation of something I saw in one of the South Beach Diet books.
+You can see recipes for this type of egg dish all over the web now, but I first made them in 2005 and came up with the name Egg Muffins as a variation of something I saw in one of the South Beach Diet cookbooks.

 What ingredients do you need for this recipe?